Community Voices

 When Sarina was growing up, her mother Joanne had a sign hanging in their home with the “Serenity Prayer.”
 The sign said, Grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.
 “I like to think my parents named me after sign,” Sarina said.

-Sarina’s mom, Joanne, lives with Huntington’s disease, a genetic and progressive condition that gets worse over time.
+Sarina’s mom, Joanne, recently passed away after a long journey with Huntington’s disease, a genetic and progressive condition that gets worse over time.
 Common symptoms affect movement, thoughts, and feelings, with symptoms usually starting between the ages of 30 and 50.
 There is no cure for HD, and it is fatal.
 Growing up, Sarina does not recall a time without HD as part of her life.
 Her grandmother had passed away from HD before Sarina was born, and an aunt died of the disease as well.
 For Joanne, symptoms began around 40 years old.

 “Although HD wasn’t kept a secret in my family, we also didn’t explicitly talk about it.
 I couldn’t tell you when I first learned of my mom’s diagnosis or when I learned I had a 50% chance of also having the same disease, but I wrote about being at risk at the age of 11 in my journal.
 I picked up bits and pieces of what HD was, but I was missing too many pieces of the puzzle to gain a clear picture of what it meant, and I was too scared to ask questions.
 I sensed that HD was something serious based on the mysterious and daunting aura that surrounded it, but I didn’t realize how much it would shape my life, ultimately in more positive ways than I had expected despite all of the challenges it has brought.”